 Pneumonia is an infection of the lungs caused by irritation, viruses, or bacteria.
 Viral and bacterial infections are the primary cause of pneumonia.
 You also can get pneumonia from a fungal infection, after aspiration of liquid into the lungs, or during exposure to certain gasses or lung irritants.
 Pneumonia is curable but can present life-threatening complications for infants and older adults with immune disorders or chronic diseases.
 Seek emergency care or call 911 if you or someone else suspects pneumonia in Southern California.

-> Emergency services at Dignity Health Southern California promptly treat all potential cases of pneumonia with kindness and compassion.
+Emergency services at Dignity Health Southern California promptly treat all potential cases of pneumonia with kindness and compassion.
 We strive to quickly assess your symptoms of pneumonia and restore your wellbeing.
-If you prefer to wait at home until you’re treated, use our online waiting tool InQuicker for one of our convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and in Inland Empire cities San Bernardino, Fontana, and Highland.
+If you prefer to wait at home until you’re treated, use our online waiting tool InQuicker for one of our convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and in Inland Empire cities San Bernardino, Fontana, and Highland.
 Just select an estimated arrival time and come to our emergency department when you’re ready to be seen.

-> Healthy adults may only experience moderate symptoms, such as chest congestion, fatigue, fever, and shortness of breath.
+Healthy adults may only experience moderate symptoms, such as chest congestion, fatigue, fever, and shortness of breath.
 Pneumonia symptoms can be severe for people with poor health conditions.
 Your primary care doctor at a Dignity Health Southern California hospital or urgent care center can help alleviate these symptoms and confirm a diagnosis of pneumonia.

 Certain symptoms of pneumonia signal a medical emergency.
 Call 911 or visit the nearest emergency room for the following symptoms:

 - A wheezing or whistling sound while breathing

 - Bluish lips or fingernails